neok/oioi-documentation/docs/cpo/cdr.rst

 Sending CDRs
 ============

-Use this method to send CDRs.

 CDRs are the basis of all billing and clearing.
+A CDR contains all required information about a finished session, e.g. the customer or the consumed energy.

-This call can also be used to pass information about sessions that are still ongoing.
+.. note:: You can also use this method to send information about sessions that just started or are still ongoing.
-To do this, just omit the session interval's stop field.
+          To do this, simply omit optional data that is not available at the moment, e.g. the session interval's stop time.

 Implementation: :ref:`calls-sessionpost-docs`